kobertlam/Energy_ETF_RYE_Forecast/README.md

 ### Questions to be Answered

-1. Is there any relationship between the crude oil price and the stock prices of the oil companies?
+1. Is there any relationship between the crude oil prices and the stock prices of the oil companies?
-2. What are the trends and patterns of the portfolio prices?
+2. What are the trends and patterns of the stock prices within our portfolio?
 3. Which oil company stock(s) would be affected the most by the crude oil prices?
 Which would be affect the least?
-4. Any sessional trends and patterns on crude oil price?
+4. Any sessional trends and patterns on crude oil prices?

 ### Benefits

-The value investment theories indicate that the market/stock value of any company tends to approach the actual/real value.
+The value investment theories indicate that the market/nominal stock value of any company tends to approach the real value.
+If a stock is under-valued for now, the stock price tends to increase.
+If a stock is over-valued for now, the stock price is likely to decrease over time.

 If we are able to determine the relationship between the stock prices of the oil companies and the crude oil prices, investors or fund managers will be able to make better decisions when analyzing the stock market.

 ### Team Collaboration - Communication Protocols

 * We created a private group chat in `Slack` as the primary communication channel within the team.
 * We also used Zoom meeting for group collaboration.

-Details on our presentation of the project are available in the [presentation](https://github.com/kobertlam/Oil_Price_and_Stock_Price_Analysis/tree/presentation) branch.
+Details on our presentation of the project can also be found in the [presentation](https://github.com/kobertlam/Oil_Price_and_Stock_Price_Analysis/tree/presentation) branch.

 ## Data Source